-03. Palm Oil in the US Market \\\\\\ 31
+03. Palm Oil in the US Market 31

-+ The US palm oil market in context 32

-+ How CSPO uptake can influence sustainable production at origin 33

-+ Key barriers to uptake in the US 34
++ The US palm oil market in context 32 + How CSPO uptake can influence sustainable production at origin 02 + now con o uptake can initialice sustainable production at origin 33 + Key barriers to uptake in the US 3/

-04. Transitioning the US Market to 100% Physical CSPO \\\\\ 35
+04. Transitioning the US Market to 100% Physical CSPO